 11 movies that celebrate a variety of Black stories

 Another masterpiece by Barry Jenkins, Moonlight won the 2017 Academy Award for Best Picture.
 Covering three periods in the life of a young Black man named Chiron, Moonlight offers rare insight into the complexities of Black masculinity.
-But it does much more than that — it is an honest and intimate portrayal of the bonds made between family, friends and community, and what it means to be Black and gay in America.
+But it does much more than that — it’s an honest and intimate portrayal of the bonds made between family, friends, and community, and what it means to be Black and gay in America.

 In June of 1966, two Black men gunned down three white men at a New Jersey bar.
 Later that night, Rubin “Hurricane” Carter, a champion middleweight boxer, was arrested along with his friend John Artis simply because they were in the area and vaguely matched the description of the shooters.
-In what is now seen as one of the most high profile racist miscarriages of justice, Carter and Artis were convicted of all three murders by an all white jury and sentenced to life in prison.
-Despite public outcry, including from well known figures such as Muhammad Ali and Bob Dylan, Carter spent 19 years in prison before being released.
+In what is now seen as one of the most high-profile racist miscarriages of justice, Carter and Artis were convicted of all three murders by an all-white jury and sentenced to life in prison.
+Despite public outcry, including from well-known figures such as Muhammad Ali and Bob Dylan, Carter spent 19 years in prison before being released.
 But Carter’s life was not without controversy, and the film, which stars Denzel Washington as Carter, has been criticized for leaving out crucial information about Carter’s violent tendencies.
-Still, it is an important look at how flippant the American justice system can be.
+Still, it’s an important look at how flippant the American justice system can be.

 Queen Viola Davis does it again.
 In this film based on the play of the same name by August Wilson, Davis plays Ma Rainey, an over-the-top blues singer who is set to record a new album with her band during a studio session in 1927 Chicago.
-Viola’s performance as the indomitable, larger than life Ma Rainey is matched in both energy and fervor by Chadwick Boseman, who plays a trumpet player and aspiring songwriter named Levee.
+Davis’ performance as the indomitable, larger-than-life Ma Rainey is matched in both energy and fervor by Chadwick Boseman, who plays a trumpet player and aspiring songwriter named Levee.
 The film marks Boseman’s last role before he died of colon cancer at age 43, and it is a remarkable performance to watch.